The Media and Public Agendas: Testing for Media Effects in Argentina During 2003-2008

 Nottingham Trent University

-Universidad Católica de Córdoba; Universidad Nacional de Córdoba - Economics
+Universidad Católica de Córdoba; Universidad Nacional de Córdoba - Department of Economics

 University of Palermo

 October 8, 2009